Videos

 No additional feedback is provided to reporters beyond what is posted to the website.
 A reporter’s only other option is to independently look for observable changes in the environment where the safety concern or hazard was located — for example, changes to policy, plans, training, hardware, software, etc.

-• To keep your information anonymous to NASA, the NSRS ONLY accepts reports through a third-party independent contractor.
-The contractor is vetted and trained to guard your identity and function as the interface between you and NASA to protect and ensure your anonymity.
+• To keep your information anonymous to NASA, NSRS reports are processed only by an independent contractor.
+The contractor is vetted and trained to guard your identity and function as the interface between you and NASA to protect your anonymity.

 * The NSRS is not authorized to receive information that is marked Confidential, Secret or Top Secret.
 Concerns involving waste, fraud, abuse or other alleged criminal activity should be reported directly to the NASA IG, NOT to the NSRS.
 Any reports sent to the NSRS that allege waste, fraud, abuse or criminal activity will be referred by the NSRS to the NASA IG, including the reporter’s identity, as required by regulation.
 A reporter’s anonymity cannot be protected if he or she reports criminal activity to the NSRS.